 In 1991, Freeport-McMoRan became the Classic’s third corporate sponsor and golf was contested at English Turn Golf and Country Club.
 Thanks to Freeport-McMoRan’s commitment to sponsoring a first-class event and philanthropic efforts associated with the tournament within the New Orleans community, the Classic continued to enjoy growth and success.

-2005 ushered in New Orleans’ newest title sponsor, Zurich Insurance Group, Ltd., an insurance-based financial service provider with a global network that focuses its activities in its key markets in North America and Europe.
+2005 ushered in New Orleans’ newest title sponsor, Zurich Insurance.
 In addition to the new title sponsor, the Classic had a brand new course in the Pete Dye sensation, the TPC Louisiana.

-Despite the devastation from the recent hurricanes, the Foundation was able to successfully host, from New Orleans, the first nationally-televised professional sporting event on a major network (CBS Sports).
-The 2006 tournament enabled the Foundation to showcase all the things quintessentially New Orleans and helped to distribute more than $2 million to the children’s services organizations we help to support.
-2006 culminated with the Foundation being awarded with a $1 million grant from the Bush Clinton Katrina Fund.
+The same year, Hurricane Katrina devastated New Orleans.
+Even so, in 2006, the Fore!Kids Foundation was able to successfully host the first major, nationally televised professional sporting event to return to New Orleans: The Zurich Classic.
+The 2006 tournament enabled the Fore!Kids Foundation to showcase all the things quintessentially New Orleans and generated more than $2 million for children’s services organizations the foundation helps to support.
+2006 culminated with the foundation being awarded a $1 million grant from the Bush-Clinton Katrina Fund.

-In 2008, Zurich Insurance Group showed their support of New Orleans and the tournament when they renewed their contract as title sponsor for an additional two years, bringing them through 2010.
+In 2008, Zurich Insurance extended their title sponsorship for an additional two years.
 Also in 2008, the Classic’s host organization, the Fore!Kids Foundation, celebrated its 50th anniversary of helping the community.

-In the Fall of 2016, Zurich and the PGA TOUR announced an exciting new two-man team format for the Zurich Classic.
-The first team event on the PGA TOUR since 1981 features two rounds each of Foursome and Four-Ball competition.
+In the fall of 2016, Zurich and the PGA TOUR announced an exciting new two-man team format for the Zurich Classic.
+The first team event on the PGA TOUR since 1981 features two rounds each of foursome (also known as alternate shot) and four-ball competition.

 With the format change, the 2017 Zurich Classic of New Orleans experienced one of the most successful years to date, with Cameron Smith and Jonas Blixt edging out Kevin Kisner and Scott Brown in a playoff.